rmros/eve-ng/README.md

 Fucntionality is currently incomplete, use at own risk.
 ## Installation
-Installation can be done ontop of an existing 2.0.77 EVE-NG install zith the following
+Installation can be done ontop of an existing 2.0.77 EVE-NG install with the following

 ```
 cd  /opt/unetlab